Non-small cell lung cancer (NSCLC)

 If these tests show anything abnormal, your GP will refer you to a chest specialist within 2 weeks.
 Sometimes they will do this before getting the result of the chest x-ray.

 At the hospital, the specialist will explain any other tests you need.
 These may include:

 During a biopsy, a doctor or nurse takes samples of cells or tissue from the abnormal area.
 They look at the biopsy samples under a microscope to check for cancer cells.
 You usually have a biopsy to find out for certain if you have lung cancer.
 There are different ways of collecting biopsies, including:

 Waiting for tests results can be a difficult time, we have more information that can help.

 Furthers tests after diagnosis

-If tests show you have lung cancer, your specialist will arrange further tests.
-These may be to find out the stage of the cancer:
+If tests show you have non-small cell lung cancer, your specialist will arrange further tests.
+Some of these help with the staging of lung cancer.

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).